Pereira-Luc/pdate-Uni.lu-HPC-Software-Set/README.md

 fi
 ```

-## Preparation of the environment
+## Preparation of the environment with toolchain `intel-2023a`
-1. Before running the main scripts, make sure to load install foss-2023a, intel-2023a this is done separately to prevent conflicts:
+1. Before running the main scripts, make sure to install the `intel-2023a` toolchain. \
+   For the reproducibility session it is sufficient to only install `intel-2023a`. \
+   The installation is done separately to prevent conflicts by running:
 ```
-sbatch InstallToolChains.sh
+sbatch easybuild_install_toolchains.sh
 ```
-This script will install the toolchains and dependencies needed it will create many jobs that you can monitor with `squeue -u $USER`.
+This script will install the toolchains and dependencies needed and create many jobs that you can monitor with `sq`.

 Once all the jobs are done you can proceed with the installation of the modules.

-WARNING: DO NOT FORCE KILL THE JOBS, THIS WILL CAUSE THE INSTALLATION TO FAIL AND MAY CAUSE CONFLICTS OR ERRORS.
+WARNING: DO NOT FORCE KILL THE JOBS!
+THIS WILL CAUSE THE INSTALLATION TO FAIL AND MAY CAUSE CONFLICTS OR ERRORS.

-## Installation of modules with toolchain `foss-2023a`, `intel-2023a` and `independent`
+## Installation of modules with toolchain `intel-2023a`

-1. We are going to start with the installation of the `foss-2023` toolchain first.\
+1. We are going to start with the installation of the `intel-2023` toolchain first.\
    Run the module search script using the following command
    (depending on your python configuration you may need to use `python3` for the following sections):
 ```